khoirulhudaa/frameworkV/docs/Core-Features/V-unite.md

 Unite multiple utilities in one variable

 You can now avoid using classes repeatedly for a component with the same tedious style.
-There's no need to enter the class multiple times when you can combine them into a single variable.
+There's no need to enter the class multiple times when you can combine them into a single variable

 ## Create: v-unite-config.js